Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 \begin{lemma} Consider the weight $2$ newform $f_{11}$, whose level is $43^2 \cdot 17$, with nebentypus $\psi$ of order $8$ ramified at $17$ and such that $43$ is a MGD prime with ramification at $43$ having order $11$.
 Then, any modulo $11$ residual representation attached to $f_{11}$ is irreducible. \end{lemma}

 Proof: Let $\bar{\rho}$ be a residual representation in characteristic $11$ attached to $f_{11}$.
 Suppose that $\bar{\rho}$ is reducible, and let us call $\mu_1$, $\mu_2$ the two characters in the diagonal.
 Since $43$ was a supercuspidal prime, and ramification at $43$ was given by a character of order $11$, it is well-known that this residual representation will either be unramified or have unipotent ramification at $43$.
 In any case, it is clear that the characters $\mu_1$ and $\mu_2$ are unramified at $43$.
 From now on, we consider the semi-simplification of the residual representation, which is isomorphic to the direct sum $\mu_1 \oplus \mu_2$.
-Using the information on the ramification at $17$, and the fact that the newform is of weight $2$ and level prime to $11$, we conclude that there are just two possibilities for this direct sum: it must be either $\chi \psi \oplus 1$ or $\chi \oplus \psi$. \\ On the other hand, the $11$-adic lift of $\bar{\rho}$ provided by $f_{11}$ is, locally at $43$, induced from a character of the unramified quadratic extension of $\Q_{43}$, and therefore the residual representation must satisfy the trace $0$ condition necessary for the existence of such a lift: in terms of the characters $\mu_i$ the condition is:
+Using the information on the ramification at $17$, and the fact that the newform is of weight $2$ and level prime to $11$, we conclude that there are just two possibilities for this direct sum: it must be either $\chi \psi \oplus 1$ or $\chi \oplus \psi$. \\ Here we are applying the usual principle that in a Fontaine-Laffaille situation (residual characteristic $p=11 > k = 2$, $p$ not in the level) the residual Serre's weight equals the weight of the modular form, combined with the fact that we know the local inertial type at $17$ to be given by $\psi$. \\ On the other hand, the $11$-adic lift of $\bar{\rho}$ provided by $f_{11}$ is, locally at $43$, induced from a character of the unramified quadratic extension of $\Q_{43}$, and therefore the residual representation must satisfy the trace $0$ condition which is necessary for the existence of such a lift: in terms of the characters $\mu_i$ the condition is: